What are the Risk Factors for Kidney Disease?

 3. Obesity

 Having obesity or being overweight raises the risk of diabetes and high blood pressure, which are primary causes of kidney disease.
-People with severe obesity, the highest BMI, have seven times more risk of kidney damage compared to people with a normal BMI.
+Severe obesity significantly increases the risk of kidney disease compared to normal body weight, partly due to its association with diabetes and hypertension.

 4. Age